Local councillors election 2024: see the full results

-Details of the Port Health service and what we're responsible for.
+Details of the Port Health service, what we're responsible for, and our fees and charges.

 • Inspection of shipping, including passenger vessels, to ensure public health standards are met